skip to main content

 On August 2, 2023, Ms. Rachelle Frable attended the webinar “Decolonizing the Student Experience.”
 This training provided insights into the cultural differences students have in their learning experiences by comparing Eurocentric values and non-Eurocentric values in learning.
 This webinar emphasized how moving away from a Eurocentric model of learning to a more culturally inclusive model of learning can further enhance the student experience.

 On August 8, 2023, Ms. Jamie Prioli attended a webinar titled “Students with Long COVID on Campus: The Elephant in the Room!”
-The event was sponsored by AHEAD and addressed important information from the Department of Education and Department of Justice, which acknowledges that those experiencing significant Long COVID symptomology are people with disabilities and are protected, as such, under federal law.
+The event was sponsored by AHEAD and addressed important information from the Department of Education and Department of Justice, which acknowledges that those experiencing significant Long COVID symptomatology are people with disabilities and are protected, as such, under federal law.
 Attendees and panelists discussed: (1) how Long COVID symptoms may impact college students; (2) how to foster awareness of students with Long COVID on our campus; (3) what is happening for/with students with Long COVID on campuses across the country; and (4) what colleges can do to help students with Long COVID.

 On August 15, 2023, Ms. Jamie Prioli attended a continuation of a three-part webinar series on exploring the barriers to inclusion for nurses and nursing students with disabilities.
 The series addressed removing admissions barriers for nurses with disabilities, technical standards, and the role that nursing faculty play in addressing accommodations in HPE settings.